fehler/break/break-schedule.md

 + Adrian Shaughnessy ([Unit Editions](http://www.uniteditions.com), [Design Observer](http://designobserver.com))
 + Matt Webb ([BERG](http://bergcloud.com), [Little Printer](http://bergcloud.com/littleprinter/))

 I’ve opened out the list of speakers so that they’re challenging and interesting.
 I think they are all looking beyond the silos of specialism.
-They should ask participants questions and leave them seeking answers.
+They will ask participants questions and leave them seeking answers.

 ###Afterparty (20.30-24.00)